MindaugasSarpis/CERN_lessons_on_data_analysis/lectures/source/lecture_8_version_control.md

 # Staging Area

-- ### `git` has a staging area where files are placed before they are committed to the repository.
+- ### `git` has a staging area where files are placed to track the changes made to them.

 - ###  To move a file to the staging area use: